Application Deadline for Fall 2019 Admission: January 4, 2019

 - TOEFL scores, for international applicants.
 Unofficial scores can be uploaded to the AIS; official scores should be send by the testing service directly to the Office of Admissions.

-PLEASE NOTE: This is the first year we’re using the Applicant Information System (AIS), and we have learned that the department cannot see any parts of the application that you have uploaded through AIS until the applicant fills out and submits the “Departmental Data Sheet.”
+PLEASE NOTE: The department cannot see any parts of the application that you have uploaded through AIS until the applicant fills out and submits the “Departmental Data Sheet.”
 So, please, do that as soon as possible; that way, we can pay attention to what parts of the application are missing, and get in touch with applicants directly.
 Thanks!

 English Graduate Office